Goddier1996/Server_web_site_forum_NodeJs/README.md

-# Server Website forum - use NodeJs , MySql
+# Server Website forum - use NodeJs , Microsoft SQL Server

-this server was to web site forum , use nodeJs and MySql
+this server was to web site forum , use nodeJs and Microsoft SQL Server

 client Website - https://github.com/Goddier1996/Client_Forum_Website